Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 ## Old Websites & GitHub Repositories
-Ever accidently published private information to a website – well it may have been cached by either google or Wayback Machine.
+Ever accidently published private information to a website – well it may have been cached by either Google or Wayback Machine.

 Ever done the same to GitHub?
 Check old Git commit history!